ncosgray/region_settings/README.md

 The three `dateFormat` values are the date formatting patterns used by the device's locale and/or region settings.
 For example, the UK English short date format is typically 'dd/MM/y', while US English uses 'MM/dd/y'.
 Pass the date format pattern to a function like [intl DateFormat](https://pub.dev/packages/intl) to use this in a Flutter app.

 The `numberFormat` values are the number formatting patterns used by the device's locale and/or region settings.
 This includes group separator characters.
 For example, US and UK English typically use decimal number format '#,###,###.##', while in France '# ### ###,##' is the default.
-Pass the number format pattern to a function like [intl NumberFormat](https://pub.dev/packages/intl) to use this in a Flutter app.
+Unfortunately, not all number format patterns work with [intl NumberFormat](https://pub.dev/packages/intl), so it is not recommended to pass the pattern directly to NumberFormat.
+Instead, parse the pattern as needed; the [example app](https://pub.dev/packages/region_settings/example) includes a simplistic demonstration.

 ## iOS Implementation